 As to where posh (in the "dandy" sense) came from, in 1830 the word was used in print as a term for money ("He had not got the posh yet").
 A reasonable assumption is that, over time, a slang term for "money" came to mean "someone who has a fair bit of money," which then jumped to mean "something that costs a lot of money" or "something that only the highest socially can get their hands on."

-Possibly posh came to mean “money” from a term in the Romany language spoken by the gypsies in
+Possibly posh came to mean "money" from a term in the language spoken by the Romani peoples in 17th century England: posh-houri, meaning "half-pence."
+The posh component of that compound word stuck around, attracting the slang meaning of money.

 The tale about "Port out, starboard home" also didn't surface until 1935, two decades after the earliest appearance of posh (in the "luxurious" or "swank" sense) was noted in 1914.